 Welcome to Rose’s favourite things holiday guide, otherwise known as 15 Practical Designer Gift Ideas for the Holidays.

 What do you get a working designer for Christmas?
 I came up with these ideas to please any designer in your life.
 I prefer the practical over the trendy so it doesn’t matter if it’s a production designer, set designer, graphic designer or art assistant, I think anybody would love the following gifts for the holidays this year.
-Take a look below and click around.
+Take a look below.

 15 Practical Designer Gift Ideas